pmdevita/Django-Svelte-Template/README.md

 This template builds off of these two templates

-- Django 4.2 default project (should be forwards compatible for the rest of v4)
+- Django 5.1+ default project (backwards compatible to 4)
-- Svelte front end created from `npm create vite@latest`
+- Svelte 4 front end created from `npm create vite@latest`

 <details>
 <summary>The following changes have then been made</summary>